radius-project/docs/docs/content/tutorials/tutorial-dapr/index.md

 ---
 type: docs
-title: "Quickstart: Dapr Microservices"
+title: "How-To: Dapr Microservices"
 linkTitle: "Dapr microservices"
 description: "Learn Radius by authoring templates and deploying a Dapr application"
 weight: 300
 slug: "dapr"
-categories: "Quickstart"
+categories: "How-To"
 tags : ["Dapr"]
 ---

-This quickstart will teach you:
+This how-to guide will teach you:

 - How to use Radius to deploy a Dapr microservices sample application for an online shop
 - How [Dapr and Radius]({{< ref dapr-resources >}}) seamlessly work together

-For more details on the app and access to the source code, visit the `quickstarts/dapr` directory in the [samples repo](https://github.com/project-radius/samples). _For access to the project-radius GitHub org, please complete and submit [this form](https://aka.ms/ProjectRadius/GitHubAccess)._
+For more details on the app and access to the source code, visit the `tutorials/dapr` directory in the [samples repo](https://github.com/project-radius/samples). _For access to the project-radius GitHub org, please complete and submit [this form](https://aka.ms/ProjectRadius/GitHubAccess)._

 ## Prerequisites